mistio/mist-ce/README.txt

 the server will automatically restart to load the new version.
 Changes in css and javascript don't need a restart to show up.
 To stop it, simply press CTRL+C.

-Point your (mobile) browser to http://127.0.0.1:6543 and you are ready to roll!
+Point your browser to http://127.0.0.1:6543 and you are ready to roll!